We are currently taking new client referrals; see below for details

 How do I make an appointment for therapy?
 You can contact us directly by phone, text or email.
 If you would like a support worker or other person to make the first contact on your behalf they can contact us too; we would then get in touch directly with you to make sure that you want to access our service.

 What is therapy like?
 When you start therapy, you’ll meet one-to-one with one of our therapists in regular weekly sessions which last just under an hour.
 Your therapist will listen to you without judging you or trying to tell you what to do.
 The number of sessions will be agreed between you and your therapist – it varies because every woman’s situation is unique.
-The average number of sessions our clients have is 20.

 English is not my first language – can you help me?
 Where possible, and depending on the circumstances, we will provide an interpreter; please note it may not always be possible.